-The Management of Information framework is a fast-moving policy and under continual review to ensure that the digital first strategy of the organisation is achieved and supported by the framework.
+The Management of information framework is a fast-moving policy and under continual review to ensure that the digital first strategy of the organisation is achieved and supported by the framework.
 The policy was updated to align to the government data quality life cycle and to set out a digital first approach to record retention thus reducing paper archives.

-The automated enforced marking of documents, emails and other material was implemented and is being monitored for compliance against data loss prevention policies whereby incorrect application of the classification and labelling of material can be intelligently and automatically identified without manual intervention.
+The automated enforced marking of documents, emails and other material was implemented and is continuing to be monitored for compliance against data loss prevention policies whereby incorrect application of the classification and labelling of material can be intelligently and automatically identified without manual intervention.

-Automated information retrieval is used regularly to improve compliance with statutory time limits for subject access requests under the Data Protection Act 2018 and reduce reliance on manual processes.
+Automated information retrieval is embedded within the Data and Governance area and used regularly to improve compliance with statutory time limits for subject access requests under the Data Protection Act 2018 and reduce reliance on manual processes.
 This technology is also being used to maintain the information sharing register to ensure that a complete picture of where proactive information sharing is taking place with partner agencies.